"... A mighty woman with a torch, whose flame Is the imprisoned lightning, and her name Mother of Exiles. ..."

 ** If your household income is not enough, you may still qualify with a joint sponsor.

 *** Some crimes are automatic disqualifiers, while some are not.
-Have an experienced immigration/criminal attorney review your criminal record before yo
+Have an experienced immigration/criminal attorney review your criminal record before you apply.